 Treating low-likelihood risks as zero.
 A 1-in-20 chance of a GDPR breach is not zero.
 Score it, assign a control, and move on.

 Making controls too vague.
 "Train the team" is not a control.
-"All employees confirm AI policy annually with a signed acknowledgment" is.
+"All employees confirm AI policy annually with a signed acknowledgment" is a control.

 Output of a good risk assessment